Sairakshith99/Drive-Focus/README.md

 3. C++ API
 4. OpenCV (4.1.0 or above) and necessary dependencies
 5. Geany
+6. Cmake

 # Guide
+1. Download RaspberryPi OS on a Windows or Linux laptop, burn the RaspberryPi Imager to SD card.
+2. Insert the SD card into the RaspberryPi borad.
+If you use the monitor:
+Link the RaspberryPi to the monitor, keyboard and mouse.
+If you use the laptop:
+1) Use Windows Powershell to search the Ip address of your laptop.
+`ssh pi@raspberrypi.local`

 # Code Structure

 # Demo

 # References